httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The user agent MUST limit the lifetime of a cookie to no more than 400 days.
 Max-Age attributes that are greater than 400 days MUST be reduced to a duration of at most 400 days.
-A user agent MAY reduce the lifetime of a cookie further according to its cookie policy, but the limit MUST 7 days or more.
+A user agent MAY reduce the lifetime of a cookie further according to its cookie policy, but the limit SHOULD 7 days or more.

 NOTE: Some existing user agents do not support the Max-Age attribute.
 User agents that do not support the Max-Age attribute ignore the attribute.